superkabuki/x9k3/README.md

 * [ABR HLS](#abr-hls) has additional restrictions

  ### `Byterange`
- * with the cli tool
+ * with the cli tool1.92
     * use __full path to video file__  when creating byterange m3u8.
 ```smalltalk
 x9k3 -i /home/a/input.ts -b